beakerbrowser/homebase/README.md

 Default:  `~/.homebase`

-The directory where `homebase` will store your Dat archive's files.
+The directory where `homebase` will store your data.

 ### domain